Types of web applications: choosing the right one for your business

 MPA is a type of web application in which each page is re-loaded as you navigate between them.
 Each page can have its own HTML, CSS, and JavaScript, and it is completely reloaded each time it is requested.
 In MPA, each page is a separate view of the application.

 This approach differs from SPA (Single-Page Application), in which the application loads a single page and then dynamically changes its content without reloading the page when the user interacts.
-In SPA, the entire application code is typically loaded once at startup, and it manages transitions between different "pages" without actually loading new pages from the server.
+When comparing SPA vs MPA, the entire application code in the first is typically loaded once at startup, and it manages transitions between different "pages" without actually loading new pages from the server.
+This method is becoming increasingly popular in the context of new trends in web development, as it enhances user experience and application performance.

 MPA and SPA have their strengths and weaknesses and are used depending on the requirements of the project.